The first biography ever written about the man who some considered the greatest commissioner in the history of professional sports

 40. A Poetic Ending at Franklin Field

-For more than 35 years, Robert S. Lyons has covered professional and college sports for the Associated Press and has contributed articles to numerous national publications.
+Robert S. Lyons (1939-2013) covered professional and college sports for the Associated Press for more than 35 years, and has contributed articles to numerous national publications.
 He is the author of Palestra Pandemonium: A History of the Big Five, and co-author (with Ray Didinger) of The Eagles Encyclopedia (both Temple).
 He is the former director of the La Salle University News Bureau, editor of the university's alumni magazine, and an instructor in the school's Communications Department.